Leonardo (company)

-Leonardo S.p.A., formerly Leonardo-Finmeccanica and originally Finmeccanica, is an Italian multinational company specialising in aerospace, defence and security.
-Headquartered in Rome, Italy, the company has 180 sites worldwide.
-It is the eighth largest defence contractor in the world based on 2018 revenues.
+Leonardo S.p.A., is an Italian multinational company specialising in aerospace, defence and security.
+Headquartered in Rome, the company has 180 sites worldwide.
+It is the 12th largest defence contractor in the world based on 2020 revenues.
 The company is partially owned by the Italian government, which holds 30.2% of the company's shares and is its largest shareholder.